erykjj/jwlFusion/README.md

 Commandline/terminal **merge utility** for `.jwlibrary` backups created by the *JW Library* app[^1]

+It merges:
+- Annotations (comment fields)
+- Bookmarks (up to limit of 10 for each publication)
+- Highlights
+- Notes (and tags)
+- Favorites
+- Playlists (and media files)

 Keep your originals until you've confirmed all is well ;-)

 ## Downloads